DelroyGayle/KoolAIChess/README.md

 The exception is that the function *showboard* in *run.py* uses numbers and strings specific to usage on the ANSI terminal used for this project.
 So I suggest an entire new function will need to be written if displaying the chessboard on a different display media.

+## Modules

+This program was originally one file - *run.py*<br>As this project began to grow I realised that *run.py* was getting unwieldy.<br>
+Therefore, I split it up into different modules:
+* **constants.py** - Holds all the major constants used in this program
+* **extras.py** - I moved the routines that manage how piece moves are generated - Pawn/Rook/Knight/Bishop/Queen/King - into this module<br>
+Also any routines that caused *import circular issues* with the Python interpreter are placed in extras.py
+* **fileio.py** - My program can *essentially perform Chess-Playing Automation* by playing chess moves read from a *input.pgn* file<br>
+All routines related to this process are placed in fileio.py<br>(see [TESTING.md](https://github.com/DelroyGayle/KoolAIChess/blob/main/TESTING.md) for more details)
+* **game.py** - The *Game Class* and its related routines
+* **moves.py** - The functionality for chess moves: *Castling and En Passant*
+* **piece.py** - The *Game Piece* and its related routines
+* **run.py** - the main module of the program

 ## Testing

-+ Passed the code through the PEP8 linter and confirmed there are no problems
++ Passed the code through the PEP8 linter and confirmed there are no problems.

-+ Carried out tests of the program on both the local terminal and the Code Institute Heroku terminal
++ Carried out tests of the program on both the local terminal and the Code Institute Heroku terminal.
++ Added functionality so that this program could read Chess moves from a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file, namely, *input.pgn*.<br>
+My rationale is, that if my program can play *recorded chess games **identically*** then the chess-playing algorithm works correctly<br>.
+See [TESTING.md](https://github.com/DelroyGayle/KoolAIChess/blob/main/TESTING.md) for further details.

 ### Internal Errors